 How to Pass a Drug Test with Palo Azul Tea

-Many people have discovered this magical tea by seeking to cleanse their bodies of toxins from drugs.
-This is due to the fact that palo azul is a powerful antioxidant and diuretic, which means that it increases urinary flow and helps to remove toxins.
+Many people have discovered this magical tea by seeking to pass a drug test.
+This is due to the fact that studies have shown palo azul's alkalinizing and diuretic properties.
+This means that it helps to increase urinary flow with a potassium-saving effect.
 Therefore, there are many testimonies of people who have successfully passed their drug tests after drinking palo azul tea.

-* Here’s a fun fact: Palo azul tea has been used as a natural remedy as far back as the 1500s and shortly after the discovery of America, it was transported to Europe for its diuretic efficacy and its mesmerizing fluorescence!
+* Here’s another fun fact: Palo azul tea has been used as a natural remedy as far back as the 1500s and shortly after the discovery of America, it was transported to Europe for its mesmerizing fluorescence!

 Instructions to pass your drug test

 Boil 1 gallon of water and add a handful (1 oz) of palo azul, then let it brew on low heat until the color starts to turn blue or amber (about 20 minutes).
 Let it cool down, then remove the palo azul plant and you can drink the tea hot or cold.
 You should drink at least 1 gallon of palo azul tea daily for as long as possible once you have stopped taking the drug completely.